Richmond Logging Truck Accident Attorney

 Logging trucks are commercial trucks that haul logs.
 These loads are typically oversized in some way, either due to excess weight or overhang.
 Logging trucks are especially dangerous because of the risk of lost load accidents during transport.
 For this reason, several different regulations govern logging trucks and their drivers.
 If a company or driver breaks these rules, the outcome can be a serious truck accident.

-If you or a family member suffered injuries such as broken bones, head or brain injury, spinal cord injury, burns, or lacerations in a logging truck accident in Richmond, contact Christina Pendleton & Associates for legal advice.
-We are experienced, determined, award-winning lawyers with years of practice in the truck accident field.
+If you or a family member suffered injuries such as broken bones, head or brain injury, spinal cord injury, burns, or lacerations in a logging truck accident in Richmond, contact Pendleton Law for legal advice.
+Our Richmond logging truck accident lawyer is experienced, determined, award-winning lawyers with years of practice in the truck accident field.
 We’ve secured millions of dollars for our past clients.
 Learn how we can help you recover next.

 Rules Logging Trucks and Drivers Must Follow